 Use the Discovery Questions to discuss any story or passage in Scripture together (usually about 10 verses at a time), seeking to understand, apply, and share what you’re discovering together!

 1. What are you thankful for?
 What challenge or stress are you facing?
-How can we help?
+How can we support?
 Do you know anyone who needs help at this time?

 Check-in: Since we last met, how did your “I will…” and sharing go?